 H Series vs B series Chipset differences

 If we see the MSI motherboard price in Nepal, we find that some H lineup boards are close to the B lineup.
 For example, H370 Pro-VDH is close to B365M Pro-VDH.
 The small price delta can make a huge difference in features mainly.
-One of the main reasons to choose expensive boards is for features and I/O. In the case of H and B, we see that the low end or H310 and H110 boards have just two RAM slots while B360 models have 4 of them.
+One of the main reasons to choose expensive boards is for features and I/O. In the case of H and B, we see that the low end or H310, H410, and H110 boards have just two RAM slots, while B360, B460 models have 4 of them.
 Also, H310 doesn’t support NVME M.2 SSD.
 There are fewer ports for SATA and fan headers as well.
 The number of PCI-E 3 lanes also differs in some models.

-B360 has 12 PCI-E 3.0 lanes while some H310 only has 6 PCI-E 2.0 lanes.
+B360 and B460 have 12 PCI-Express 3.0 lanes, while some H310 only has 6 PCI-E 2.0 lanes.
 The lower end also doesn’t have Optane memory support while the upper B lineup has it.
 The number of USB ports on the B line is also higher in comparison.
 For most people, it doesn’t matter much.
 It only matters for a few people who are very careful in terms of need, demand, and expansion.

 These are very different chipsets and platforms.
-The Z lineup has Z370, Z390, Z270 and many other boards.
-These are consumer-level products for regular Core i9, Core i7, Core i5, and Core i3.
+The Z lineup has Z470, Z370, Z390, Z270, and many other boards.
+These are consumer-level products for regular unlocked Core i9, Core i7, Core i5, and Core i3.
 The Z series motherboards provide a higher number of SATA and USB ports.
-They also have more PCI-E lanes and most importantly overclocking capability.
+They also have more PCI-E lanes and, most importantly, overclocking capability.
 Mostly gamers and professionals choose this to use unlocked overclockable processors.

-X series is for HEDT platforms and they are workstation CPU.
-The boards such as X99, X299, etc have different configurations.
-They support higher memory, a high number of the graphics card and have large IO lanes.
-While Z series mainboards have 4 RAM slots, X299 can have up to 8 slost.
-These are not for regular home or office consumers.
+X series is for HEDT platforms, and they are for workstation CPU.
+The boards such as X99, X299, etc. have different configurations.
+They support higher memory, a high number of the graphics card, and have large IO lanes.
+While Z series mainboards have 4 RAM slots, X299 can have up to 8 slots.
+These are not for regular home or office users.
 The CPU that sit on these boards have high core and thread count.
 Therefore, we see very good VRM, chipset cooling, and other features.
 This platform is for serious professionals, engineers, and special tasks.

 Recommendation and Advice

 Always update new firmware when it comes.
 Choose the board that fits the budget and will help you expand in the future.
 We always recommend choosing a motherboard with 4 RAM slots if you can.
-Mini ITX boards with just 2 slots are a bit of a barrier for memory in the future.
-These things run for a decade and requirements change over years so 4 slots are a good way to go.
+Mini ITX boards with just 2 slots are a bit of a barrier for memory expansion in the future.
+These things run for a decade, and requirements change over the years.
+So 4 slots are an excellent way to go.

-If you are an enthusiast with a tight budget choose the Intel B series because they have great features and expansion options.
-Keep your system clean and cool with good ventilation and cooling.
-Make sure you have a high-quality power supply and everything is fitted correctly.
+If you are an enthusiast with a tight budget, choose the Intel B series because they have great features and expansion options.
+Keep your system clean and cool with adequate ventilation and cooling.
+Make sure you have a high-quality power supply, and everything is fitted correctly.
 We also have an article regarding basic computer repairing and troubleshooting.
 We’ll keep updating this list regularly, so keep updated with us.
 If you have anything to share, drop a comment below.